 Where tests were once done in batches and could take hours to yield results, random access molecular testing is now becoming more popular.
 These point-of-care tests (POCTs) can provide results in as little as 15 minutes.

 The FDA approved the first molecular POCT for flu A/flu B—Alere's iFlu A and Flu B Test—in 2015.
 This test was later approved as CLIA-waived, which means the methodology used is so simple and accurate, the likelihood of erroneous test results is insignificant.
-Not long after, Roche's cobas Liat Influenza A/B POCT was also developed and CLIA-waived.
-And not only do test results come back in 15 to 20 minutes, but further testing to confirm the analysis is not required.
+Not long after, Roche's cobas® Liat Influenza A/B POCT was also developed and CLIA-waived.
+Not only do test results come back in 15 to 20 minutes, but further testing to confirm the analysis is not required.

 Factors Impacting POCT Results